Lavida-O: Elastic Large Masked Diffusion Models for Unified Multimodal Understanding and Generation: Experiment

 \textbf{Text-to-Image Generation.} We report text-to-image generation results on the GenEval~\citep{ghosh2023geneval} and DPG~\citep{hu2024equipdpg} benchmarks, and FID scores on 30k prompts from the MJHQ \citep{li2024playground} dataset.
 We compare against text-to-image models including Flux-dev \citep{flux2024}, SD3-Medium \citep{esser2024scaling-sd3}, Meissonic \citep{bai2024meissonic} and DALLE-3 \citep{openai_dalle3}, unified models such as BAGEL \citep{deng2025emerging}, MMaDa \citep{yang2025mmada} and Muddit \citep{shi2025muddit}. \ours~significantly outperforms the state-of-the-art Meissonic masked image generation model, as well as unified models such as MMaDa and Muddit.
 Planning and reflection further enhance prompt-following performance.
 We did not activate planning and reflection on MJHQ due to its large size and that FID does not reflect prompt-following capabilities.

-\textbf{Object Grounding.} We evaluate the object grounding capabilities of \ours~on RefCOCO Referring Expression Comprehension (REC) tasks, reporting the Precision@0.5 metric. \ours~outperforms autoregressive vision-language models such as Qwen2.5-VL-7B~\citep{bai2025qwen25-vl} and InternVL3-8B~\citep{zhu2025internvl3}, as well as specialist models such as Grounding-DINO-L \citep{liu2024grounding} and SegLLM-7B \citep{wang2025segllm}.
+\textbf{Object Grounding.} We evaluate the object grounding capabilities of \ours~on RefCOCO Referring Expression Comprehension (REC) tasks \citep{yu2016modeling,mao2016generation}, reporting the Precision@0.5 metric. \ours~outperforms autoregressive vision-language models such as Qwen2.5-VL-7B~\citep{bai2025qwen25-vl} and InternVL3-8B~\citep{zhu2025internvl3}, as well as specialist models such as Grounding-DINO-L \citep{liu2024grounding} and SegLLM-7B \citep{wang2025segllm}.

-\textbf{Image Editing.} We report image editing results on Image-Edit Bench in Table~\ref{tab:image-edit}. \ours~outperforms state-of-the-art unified models such as BAGEL and specialized models like FluxKontext-dev.
+\textbf{Image Editing.} We report image editing results on ImgEdit benchmark \citep{ye2025imgedit} in Table~\ref{tab:image-edit}. \ours~outperforms state-of-the-art unified models such as BAGEL and specialized models like FluxKontext-dev.
 Most notably, \ours~even outperforms the state-of-the-art closed-source model GPT4-o\citep{openai2024gpt4o} on replacing and removing objects, which requires localized understanding.
 This underscores the effectiveness of \ours’s design in integrating object-grounding capabilities.